donotjs/donot-transform/README.md

         	return new Promise((resolved, rejected) => {
         		// Compile the srcFilename to destFilename and resolve. resolved({
+        			// An array of files used in compile.
+Used to determine cache invalidation.
+        			files: ['/some/path/myFile1.mylocalext', '/some/path/myFile2.mylocalext'],
 					// An optional source map
         			map: myMap
         		});